2019 Walk & Talks

-This summer, stroll and explore selected landmarks in Tompkins County with our local municipal historians!
+This summer, stroll and explore selected landmarks in Tompkins County with our local municipal historians and expert guests!
 This program will take place on Saturdays and last for about an hour.

 All Walk & Talks begin at 11:00 a.m.